 So, you’re buying a house… your first one.
 Or, at least, you’re thinking about buying a house.
 That’s excellent news!
 Home ownership is a terrific way to create stability in your life and to start building wealth for your future.

 But, it’s also an emotional time and one which is fraught with stress.
 There’s so much money involved when you buy a home and every decision can be analyzed then analyzed again.

 So, how do six million people manage to buy new homes each year?
 With preparation and attention to detail.

 You can’t know everything there is to know about buying a home — especially when you’re a first-time home buyer.
-But, you can do a little research and put yourself in position to succeed.
+But, you can do a little research and put yourself in a position to succeed.

 The more you know, the better off and less stressed you’ll be.
 You may even get a better deal on your home loan.

 1. About “The Mortgage”

 According to the National Association of REALTORS®, roughly 10 percent of all homes are purchased using cash.
 For everyone else, there’s a mortgage.

 Mortgages are loans used to finance real estate.
 You can get a mortgage loan for 100% of a home’s purchase price, so that the home is financed entirely by the bank.